algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 ### FPGA Structure Generation

 This section explains how the JSON data extracted from the .sdf file is used to generate an interactive visualization of the FPGA.
-The goal is to correctly **place**, **connect**, and **simulate** the different components while allowing user interaction to observe and manipulate signal propagation.
+The goal is to correctly **place**, **connect**, and **simulate** the different components while allowing user interactions to observe and manipulate signal propagation.

 #### Backend processing